 Finally, through the launch of Collingwood’s Leadership Consultancy 18 months ago, we are now providing career transitioning as part of our service for our clients.
 Through a tri-party agreement, a one-to-one coaching programme is delivered which removes the risk of new recruits failing in the first 6 months.
 Not only does this improve the company’s retention rate, it gets key staff members making an impact quickly, without the usual disruption that comes through change.

-Here's our infographic showing some more amazing benefits that come from building a strong executive search relationship.
+Our infographic demonstrates some more amazing benefits that come from building a strong executive search relationship.

 All of the above has been incredibly valuable information that HR Directors have been able to act on and share with their key stakeholders, allowing them to have an influence in some of the key decisions for the business.

 So, again as a HR Director ask yourself, is my search partner accountable and adding value above and beyond what I expect?
-If the answer is no then get in touch with our Managing Director or the team here at Collingwood who can explain what level of service and insight you should come to expect as the norm from your search partner.
+If the answer is no, then get in touch with Doug Mackay, our Managing Director, or the team here at Collingwood who can explain what level of service and insight you should come to expect as the norm from your search partner.
+Call 00 44 1829 732374.